Dung24-6/Dung24-6/README.md

 _**Those who are blessed with the most talent don't necessarily outperform everyone else.
 It's the people with follow-through who excel.**_

 Mary Kay Ash

+_**What sweetness is left in life, if you take away friendship?
+Robbing life of friendship is like robbing the world of the sun.
+A true friend is more to be esteemed than kinsfolk.**_

+Cicero